POS Integration: Definition, Benefits & Integrations to Consider

 - Best CRM Software for Email Marketing

-Vend POS and Lightspeed Loyalty are both known POS integrations that boast top-notch customer loyalty program features.
+Vend POS and the Lightspeed Loyalty integration boast top-notch customer loyalty program features.
 With a loyalty program POS integration, you can enroll shoppers, track spending, and reward your best customers.

-With a third-party integration, you can know who shops at which locations, who your most frequent shoppers are, and who the biggest spenders are.
+A third-party integration lets you know which customers shop at which locations, who your most frequent shoppers are, and who the biggest spenders are.
 You can drill down to see exactly which items each customer purchased, how much they paid for each item, the payment method they used, the time of day they visited your store, and if the items were returned.
-An integrated POS arms your associates with this information so they can act accordingly on the floor, offering informed customer service.
+An integrated POS arms your associates with this information so they can act accordingly on the floor, offering informed and personalized customer service.

-More resources to help you choose a loyalty program POS integration:
+More resources to help you choose a loyalty program integration:

 - Best Loyalty Program Software